ZQ-Struggle/ZQ-Struggle.github.io/_pages/about.md

   - /about.html
 ---

+I am an assistant professor at Software Engineering Institute, East China Normal University.
-I am now a fifth-year Ph.D. student at the School of Software, Tsinghua University, supervised by Prof. [Yu Jiang](https://sites.google.com/site/jiangyu198964/home).
-I completed my BS degree from the School of Computer Science at Beijing University of Posts and Telecommunications in 2020.
-My research focus lies in program analysis, system security, and artificial intelligence security.
+I earned my Ph.D. in 2025 from the School of Software at Tsinghua University, supervised by Prof. Yu Jiang.
+I completed my B.S. in Computer Science at Beijing University of Posts and Telecommunications in 2020.
+My research interests include program analysis, system security, and artificial intelligence security.
+My current research focuses on the security of agent systems, with the goal of identifying novel threats and developing effective mitigation strategies.

 **Email: QuanZh98@gmail.com**

-<center>  <b><font color="red" size=4>I will be graduating in June 2025.
-Please drop me an email if there are any suitable positions.</font>  </b></center>
+<center>  <b><font color="red" size=4>I am currently seeking motivated Master's students to join my research group.
+If you are interested, please get in touch with me.</font>  </b></center>
   <br>

 Publication